pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 WHERE TABLE_NAME = 'clicks';
 ```

-As a sanity check, we'll count the records in the pandas dataframe exported to CSV, expecting 6.1M, as with the .bson data originally imported.
+As a sanity check, we'll count the records in the pandas dataframe exported to CSV, expecting 6.1M, as with the <code>.bson</code> data originally imported.

 ```python
 df = pd.DataFrame(pd.read_csv('clicks_structured.csv'))